balena-io-experimental/pixel-buddy/README.md

 In either case, once you have clicked the deploy button (which will walk you through creating a fleet) or pushed the project using the CLI, next click the "Add device" button in your fleet.
 Choose the Raspberry Pi 3 (NOT 64 bit) and remember to enter your WiFi credentials since the Pi 3A+ does not have ethernet capability.
 Download the OS image file, burn it to a microSD card using [balena Etcher](https://www.balena.io/etcher/), insert the card into the Pi and then power it on.

-The Pi will begin downloading the application but we need to set a few [device configuration variables](https://www.balena.io/docs/learn/manage/configuration/) before your display will show any images: (these are for the Hyperrpixel display only)
+The Pi will begin downloading the application but we need to set a few [device configuration variables](https://www.balena.io/docs/learn/manage/configuration/) before your display will show any images: (these are for the HyperPixel display only)

 | Variable Name | Variable Value |
 | ------------ | ----------- |